-- 10. Adaptability.
-Characterizes a system that empowers end-users without or with limited programming skills to customize or tailor it according to their individual or environment-specific requirements. - 11.
+- 8. Performance.
+This is also a general engineering force that may mean short response time, high throughput, low utilization of computing resources, etc. A high proliferation of system elements may have an impact on performance, as more system resources will be required.
+On the other hand, the ability to perform concurrent computations usually improves performance. - 9.
+Adaptability.
+Characterizes a system that empowers end-users without or with limited programming skills to customize or tailor it according to their individual or environment-specific requirements.
+The more transparent a reflective system is, the more it can be tailored. - 10.
 Reuse.
 Is the ability of using existing artifacts, or knowledge, to build or synthesize new solutions, or to apply existing solutions to different artifacts.
 For example, one can reuse the persistency engine, typically tailored to persist data, to also persist model and metamodel elements.
-Reusing generally leads to a reduce of overall systems complexity and improves usability.
+Reusing generally leads to a reduce of overall systems complexity and improves usability. - 11.
+Homogeneity.
+A system's parts are more interchangeable if it's more homogeneous, leading to a higher capacity for reuse.
+A homogeneous system can also be understood a lot easier, contributing to its usability.

-12. Homogeneity.